Bladder doesn't work. How does the bladder work?

 Diseases in men

 One of the disorders is the syndrome hyperactive bladder.
-During this illness, the urge to urinate occurs even with a small amount of urine in the bladder.
+During this disease, the urge to urinate occurs even with a small amount of urine in the bladder.
 Sometimes it leads to incontinence.
 The cause of the syndrome is a pathology in the transmission of nerve impulses.

 Diseases in women